What is rhythm in music: An introduction to beats, meters, and tempo

 • The bottom value (the ‘denominator’) tells us if a beat is constituted by a half note (2), quarter note (4), eighth note (8), or sixteenth note (16).

-A chart that shows the beats per measure and 'beat unit' for different common simple meters (A reference image for "What is rhythm in music?" on the Splice blog)
+A chart of common time signatures and their meter types (A reference image for "What is rhythm in music?" on the Splice blog)

 In order to create a rhythm that’s more than just a steady beat, we need to be able to have notes and rests (silences) that are of different durations.
-In sheet music, we use unique symbols to tell us how long notes or rests last in relation to one another – see what they look like in the chart below.
+In sheet music, we use rhythmic values, which are unique symbols that tell us how long notes or rests last in relation to one another.
+See what they look like in the chart below.

-A chart that breaks down what each symbol in music notation means in relation to rhythm (A reference image for "What is rhythm in music?" on the Splice blog)
+A chart listing common rhythmic values in sheet music, expressed as both notes and rests (A reference image for "What is rhythm in music?" on the Splice blog)

 Note that one whole note, two half notes, four quarter notes, eight eighth notes, and sixteen sixteenth notes are all equivalent to one another in their total duration.